 Why is it important to learn how to train a puppy to lie down?
 Dogs use certain postures naturally as ways to signal intent.
-Puppies are no different, and it’s helpful to understand what your puppy’s body language communicates.
+Puppies are no different.
+It’s helpful to understand what your puppy’s body language communicates.

 Dogs communicate as much with body language as they do with whines, barks, or growls.
 You may have heard of calming signals that dogs use to diffuse tension in themselves and other creatures.
 These include yawns, averting their eyes, and licking the nose--and also assuming a “down” position.

-Lying down not only tells other dogs that he’s no threat, it also helps relieve his own stress and tension, relaxes him, and helps him think.
+Lying down not only tells other dogs that he’s no threat but also helps relieve his own stress and tension, relaxes him, and helps him think.
 In other words, placing your puppy in certain postures can help with his puppy attitude.
 A dog in a “down” (reclining) position is a calming signal that tells other dogs that he’s calm and means no harm.

 Lying down also helps your puppy to calm himself.
 It’s a great exercise in relaxation for an overexcited baby dog, and a positive way for you to help your puppy practice self-control.
 Learning the “down” command keeps the puppy from jumping up on visitors, pestering the cat, or chasing the kids and becoming an unwelcome aggravation.